abc-rp/asset-api-docs/examples/README.md

 ## LiDAR

-We have four 360 degree grey scale panormas these are:
+We have four 360 degree grey scale panoramas these are:

 - Near-infrared (NIR) capturing light in the near-infrared spectrum (just beyond visible light).
 NIR is often used to assess vegetation health, surface properties, and for capturing detailed textures in low-light conditions.